mailgun/holster/README.md

  Bunker provides support for encryption, compression and data signing See the [bunker readme](https://github.com/mailgun/holster/blob/master/bunker/README.md) for details

+## Clock
+A drop in (almost) replacement for the system `time` package to make scheduled events deterministic in tests.
+See the [clock readme](https://github.com/mailgun/holster/blob/master/clock/README.md) for details

 ## HttpSign
 HttpSign is a library for signing and authenticating HTTP requests between web services.
 See the [httpsign readme](https://github.com/mailgun/holster/blob/master/httpsign/README.md) for details